 CEO’s review

-Inflation and interest rates, the economic recession, the uncertainties posed by Russia’s war of aggression, and global trade policy tensions will affect the operating environment of Aspocomp and its customers in the 2024 fiscal year.
+Inflation and interest rates, the economic recession, the uncertainties posed by Russia’s war of aggression and the situation in the Middle East, and global trade policy tensions will affect the operating environment of Aspocomp and its customers in the 2024 fiscal year.
 Demand for Aspocomp’s products is expected to recover gradually during 2024.
-We estimate that Aspocomp’s net sales will increase from 2023 and its operating result improve from 2023.
-In 2023, net sales amounted to EUR 32.3 and the operating result was a loss of EUR 1.7 million.
+We reiterate the guidance that was published on March 14, 2024, that Aspocomp’s net sales will increase from 2023 and its operating result improve from 2023.
+In 2023, net sales amounted to EUR 32.3 million and the operating result was a loss of EUR 1.7 million.

 Mikko Montonen